MORTAL2000/3D-Game-Engine/README.md

 ### Scripting

-The main script has three different function for you to use.
-Below is a basic file shown.
+The main script has three different functions for you to use: onInit, onUpdate and onDraw.

 ```lua
 scene = Scene()